awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/writing-with-agents.md

 + [Agent CLI Commands](#cli-commands)

 ## Prerequisites<a name="prereqs"></a>
 + Your operating system must be either Amazon Linux AMI with version 2015\.09 or later, or Red Hat Enterprise Linux version 7 or later\.
 + If you are using Amazon EC2 to run your agent, launch your EC2 instance\.
 + Manage your AWS credentials using one of the following methods:
   + Specify an IAM role when you launch your EC2 instance\.

-  + Specify AWS credentials when you configure the agent \(see awsAccessKeyId and awsSecretAccessKey\)\.
+  + Specify AWS credentials when you configure the agent \(see [awsAccessKeyId](#awsAccessKeyId) and [awsSecretAccessKey](#awsSecretAccessKey)\)\.
   + Edit `/etc/sysconfig/aws-kinesis-agent` to specify your region and AWS access keys\.

-  + If your EC2 instance is in a different AWS account, create an IAM role to provide access to the Kinesis Streams service, and specify that role when you configure the agent \(see assumeRoleARN and assumeRoleExternalId\)\.
+  + If your EC2 instance is in a different AWS account, create an IAM role to provide access to the Kinesis Data Streams service, and specify that role when you configure the agent \(see [assumeRoleARN](#assumeRoleARN) and [assumeRoleExternalId](#assumeRoleExternalId)\)\.
 Use one of the previous methods to specify the AWS credentials of a user in the other account who has permission to assume this role\.

-+ The IAM role or AWS credentials that you specify must have permission to perform the Kinesis Streams [PutRecords](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html) operation for the agent to send data to your stream\.
++ The IAM role or AWS credentials that you specify must have permission to perform the Kinesis Data Streams [PutRecords](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_PutRecords.html) operation for the agent to send data to your stream\.
 If you enable CloudWatch monitoring for the agent, permission to perform the CloudWatch [PutMetricData](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_PutMetricData.html) operation is also needed\.
-For more information, see [Controlling Access to Amazon Kinesis Streams Resources Using IAM](controlling-access.md), [Monitoring Kinesis Streams Agent Health with Amazon CloudWatch](agent-health.md), and [CloudWatch Access Control](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/UsingIAM.html)\.
+For more information, see [Controlling Access to Amazon Kinesis Data Streams Resources Using IAM](controlling-access.md), [Monitoring Kinesis Data Streams Agent Health with Amazon CloudWatch](agent-health.md), and [CloudWatch Access Control](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/UsingIAM.html)\.

 ## Download and Install the Agent<a name="download-install"></a>